Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-As a rule, the chemical machine will schedule such reactions more slowly because it must find a pair of molecule copies `a(x)` and `c(y)` such that the condition holds.
+As a rule, the chemical machine will schedule such reactions more slowly because it must find a _pair_ of molecules `a(x)` and `c(y)` such that the condition holds.
 If many copies of `a()` and `c()` are present in the soup, the search for a suitable pair can take a long time.

 #### Static guards

-Static guards are conditions that are independent of input molecule values.
+**Static** guards are conditions that are independent of input molecule values.
 For example,

 ```scala